 Illinois Farm Bureau supports the important conservation efforts of our farmer members.
 That includes educating the public about practices being used on the farm.
 Using video, social media and other channels, we are helping the public see exactly why Illinois farmers’ conservation efforts should be applauded.
 Read more.

 The IFB Board of Directors is committed to setting environmental action as an organizational priority, following through by continually committing significant resources to do the job.
 IFB has expanded on its work on the Nutrient Loss Reduction Strategy (NLRS) in four priority areas: 1) education and outreach to farmers, landowners and the general public; 2) supporting research of best management practices to reduce nutrient loss from agricultural fields; 3) supporting farmer implementation efforts across the state; and 4) demonstrating progress toward the long-term goals of the NLRS.
-IFB has also continued to make environmental education for our livestock farmer members a priority.
-The 2019-2020 Water Quality Report shares the progress we have made so far as well as outlines some of the goals we wish to achieve in the future.
+IFB has also continued to make environmental education for our livestock farmer members a priority, as well as several other key areas.
+The 2020-2021 Environmental Report shares the progress we have made so far as well as outlines some of the goals we wish to achieve in the future.

-Please visit IEPA for more information on the NLRS website.
+For more information on the NLRS visit the IEPA website.